Colourful beach huts on Hove promenade

 01 An in-person conference

-Our 2025 conference will take place in person in Belfast.
+Our 2026 conference will take place in person in Brighton.
 There won't be a virtual or hybrid option.
-Our annual virtual conference takes place in January 2025.
-We also offer many virtual opportunities for participation in events throughout the year.
-You can find out more on our events page.
-We continue to be the only International Studies Association to offer coffee breaks, lunches and a networking reception as part of the conference fee, as well as conference fee and childcare bursaries. #BISA2025 will be no exception.
+Our bi-annual virtual conference takes place in January 2027, and we offer more than 50 virtual opportunities for participation in events throughout the year.
+You can find out more on our events pages.
+We continue to be the only International Studies association to offer coffee breaks, lunches and a networking reception as part of the conference fee, as well as conference fee and childcare bursaries. #BISA2026 will be no exception.
 We will also continue to invest in a comprehensive programme of virtual events throughout the year.

 02 What we’re looking for

-Hear from BISA Conference Programme Chair, Dr Nick Caddick, on what makes a good submission in this short three-minute video.
+Hear from BISA Conference Programme Chair, Professor Simon Rushton, on what makes a good submission in this short three-minute video (COMING SOON!)

 03 How it works